“Yowww,” cried The Doctor and jumped back

 safe.”

 “Are you ok doing that?”
 Wyn asked.
-He was
+He was not exactly stocky

-But of course he wasn’t Human.
-And as she completed the operation
+But of course he wasn’t Human, and as she completed the operation

 on Gordo McDevitt he gave up two pints of his own blood to ensure their

-Gordo for the time being.
+for the time being.

 “No, I really DO need a cuppa,” The Doctor answered her even